-- Zero emissions and low-temperature heat utilization in the commercial and residential sectors: Shifting to ZEB (Net Zero Energy Building) and ZEH (Net Zero Energy House) is being promoted in order to reduce energy consumption in the residential sector. - Atmospheric CO2 removal: Technologies for capturing and storing CO2 emitted from largescale fixed sources are being developed through demonstration tests in Japan and overseas.
-As a technology that leads to negative emissions, not only an industrial method such as Direct Air Carbon Capture and Storage (DACCS), but also nature-based solutions including soil carbon sequestration, afforestation/reforestation and coastal blue carbon is being developed. - Fundamental science and technology in the energy field: Understanding phenomena related to friction and fracture from nano to macro scale has been progressed.
-Basic material data on structural, fatigue, fluid/thermal properties have not been accumulated systematically and continuously in Japan, and this could be a serious bottleneck in advanced simulations such as digital twin technology.
+- Zero emissions and low-temperature heat utilization in the commercial and residential sectors: Shifting to ZEB (Net Zero Energy Building) and ZEH (Net Zero Energy House) is being promoted in order to reduce energy consumption in the residential sector. - Atmospheric CO2 removal: Technologies for capturing and storing CO2 emitted from large-scale fixed sources are being developed through demonstration tests in Japan and overseas.
+As a technology that leads to negative emissions, not only an industrial method such as Direct Air Carbon Capture and Storage (DACCS), but also nature-based solutions including soil carbon sequestration, afforestation/reforestation and coastal blue carbon is being developed.